View of Lahaina from the sea

 • And, of course, as we talked about in Part 1, 60 historic spots are preserved for a self-guided tour to look back in time.

-If you are not staying in Lāhainā, plan on a full-day trip to Lāhainā, and leave early to miss the traffic.
-It is a 45-minute drive from the Kahului airport in normal circumstances.
+If you are not staying in Lāhainā, we would always encourage you to plan on a full-day trip to Lāhainā, and leave early to miss the traffic.
+It is a 45-minute drive from the Kahului airport in normal circumstances.One day, we hope to encourage you again, in the meantime, the depris is cleared and the first house is under construction in Lāhainā.

-You will want to have plenty of time for exploring and extra time on top of that to relax.
+Here are the things you would have wanted to have plenty of time for exploring and extra time on top of that to relax.

 Maybe sit by the sea and watch the waves, the boats coming and going, the turtles, or the surfers.